Vlahaka/Eve-Universe-Fan-Fiction/Episode 1.md

 They had heard of it before.
 Amarr’s front-line battleship, the Empire’s hammer of divine wrath, but neither had ever seen one in person.
 Now it filled the hangar, a titan descending upon the wreckage of lesser vessels.

-A crackling sound tore through the air, sharp and electric,like a lightning.
+A crackling sound tore through the air, sharp and electric, like a lightning.
 And at the same time a flash so bright burned their vision white for a brief moment.

 Then came the thunder.